"

 Files

-A computer file is a self-contained piece of information available to the operating system and any number of individual programs.
-It’s always important to know what type of file you are working with on a computer.
+A computer file is a self-contained information available to the operating system and any number of programs.
+Knowing the file type you work with on a computer is always essential.

-Just like within Microsoft Office applications, media generating applications typically have proprietary file types (the files only work on their software) but can also export to various other generic formats.
-For example, Adobe Photoshop, the leading photo eduting application used in industry today, has proprietary tile of .psd.
-But many other photo editing programs will not open a .psd file.
-There are certain advantages to being able to save a file in its proprietary format, but if another application will need to open the file, it should be saved to one of the more universal image file types.
+Like within Microsoft Office applications, media-generating applications typically have proprietary file types (the files only work on their software) but can also export to various other generic formats.
+For example, Adobe Photoshop, the leading photo editing application in the industry today, has a proprietary tile of .psd.
+However, many other photo editing programs will not open a .psd file.
+There are certain advantages to saving a file in its proprietary format.
+Still, if another application needs to open the file, it should be saved to one of the more universal image file types.

-Today there are many different categories of files and many different speicifc types within each category.
+Today, there are many categories of files and specific types within each category.
 The following table is an example of some of the different categories and the more commonly known types:

 File Types